} Interactive Teaching Archives - 東京大学ファカルティ・ディベロップメント | 東大FD | TODAI FD.COM | 東京大学

 *For this event, we will conduct a satisfaction survey to understand participants’ opinions, to analyze the learning effects for research purposes and to utilize the results for the improvement of our future events.
 If the survey is to be published as research, it will be statistically processed and made public in consideration of anonymity.
 We kindly ask for your cooperation.

-*To participate in this session, you are required to complete the course “Interactive Teaching” by August 11th.
+*To participate in this session, you are required to complete the course “Interactive Teaching” by July 22nd.
 If you would like to take the Coursera course, please read the following and enroll (for free).

 We sincerely look forward to your participation!